phpDocumentor/phpDocumentor/docs/PSR.md

     For example:

         Method C() is contained in class A. The DocBlock states that its return value is of type `self`.
-As such does method C() return an instance of class A.
+As such method C() returns an instance of class A.

     This may lead to confusing situations when inheritance is involved.